John787320/zendesk_url/README.md

 "zcli": ">=1.0.0-beta.32"
 ```

-# Usage Instructions
+## Usage
+### Deploying from ZIP

+To quickly install this application, navigate to the latest releases and download the attached `app-<DATE>.zip`.
+You can upload this to Zendesk
+Attached to the latest release is the `app-<DATE>.zip` asset that can be [uploaded to your Zendesk instance](https://developer.zendesk.com/documentation/apps/getting-started/uploading-and-installing-a-private-app/#uploading-and-installing-a-private-app-in-zendesk):

+1. In Admin Center, click the Apps and integrations icon () in the sidebar, then select Apps > Zendesk Support apps.
+2. Click Upload App.
+3. Enter a Name for the app.
+4. Click Choose file and select the zip file for your private app.
+5. Click Save.
+6. In the pop-up box that appears, click Agree and upload this App.
+7. When prompted, click Install.

-## Build, Test, and Upload
+#### Build, Test, and Upload

-This app is not currently available in the Zendesk App Marketplace.
-However, you can upload a copy of it to your Zendesk instance by following the instructions in [deployment docs](./.github/DEPLOY.md)..
+If you are interested in extending the app or simply building from source, check out the [CONTRIBUTING](./.github/CONTRIBUTING.md#compile-and-deploy-from-source) docs.

-## Changing Settings
+### Changing Settings

 Once the app is uploaded, you can Install it to the configured areas of Zendesk.
 You can update the JSON array by entering the Zendesk Admin Center > Apps & Integrations > Private Apps > (Whatever you named the app, or URL BuildeR app V3 by default).

-## Configuring the JSON Array of URLs
+### Configuring the JSON Array of URLs

 The following is an example of what can be entered into this app's settings: